NEW SINGLE ‘CHANGES’ TO BE RELEASED ON MAY 27TH

 2022 has delivered a constant stream of good news for ascendent indie heroes The Native.
 The Plymouth-based quintet inked a record deal with rock ‘n’ roll tastemakers This Feeling, which commenced with the release of the single ‘Blindside’.
 While the track picked up radio play from John Kennedy at Radio X and BBC Music Introducing, the band were simultaneously hitting arenas over all the land as special guests to Bastille.

 And there are more big developments for The Native, starting with the May 27th release of their new single ‘Changes’.
-Both ‘Changes’ and ‘Blindside’ lay the groundwork for the release of the band’s upcoming EP.
+Both ‘Changes’ and ‘Blindside’

 ‘Changes’ opens disguised as jangly indie-pop, but it soon detonates into the dynamic rush of its chorus.
 Charlie Noordewier leads the charge with his soaring lead vocals, while serrated riffs and pounding rhythms provide equal measures of ragged power and sweet melodies.
 The song’s lyrics focus upon having the bravery to face up to a problem by making a change – it’s a message of far-reaching relatability, especially for those growing alienated by a seemingly never ending list of social challenges.